12 Easy Fixes for No Internet, Secured on Windows

 Click on the internet symbol in your taskbar

 2. Right-click on this network.
-You’ll see an option to “Forget” this network; click on it.
-Unplug it from your computer if you’re connected with an Ethernet cable.
+You’ll see an option to “Forget” this network—click on it.
+If connected via an Ethernet cable, unplug it from your computer.

 Click on Forget